-- A runner carries the ball from the field of play to or across his/her own goal line and it becomes dead there in their team's possession. - The exception to this is the Momentum Rule: When a defensive player intercepts a ball inside his/her own 5 yard line and their original momentum carries them into the end zone where the ball is declared dead, the ball belongs to the defensive/receiving team at the spot where possession was gained. - An offensive player commits any foul for which the penalty is accepted and measurement is from a spot in their own end zone. - A player, passes, fumbles, snaps, muffs, or bats a loose ball from the field of play to or across their goal line and the ball becomes dead there in their possession.
+- A runner carries the ball from the field of play to or across his/her own goal line and it becomes dead there in his/her team's possession. - The exception to this is the Momentum Rule: When a defensive player intercepts a ball or when a player receives a punt inside his/her own 5 yard line and his/her original momentum carries them into the end zone where the ball is declared dead, the ball belongs to the defensive/receiving team at the spot where possession was gained. - An offensive player commits any foul for which the penalty is accepted and measurement is from a spot in his/her own end zone. - A player punts, passes, fumbles, snaps, muffs, or bats a loose ball from the field of play to or across his/her goal line and the ball becomes dead there in his/her possession.